gamedevware/charon/docs/advanced/logs.rst

 If you have trouble identifying an issue, you might want to change log to *verbose*.
 This way more information is included in logs.

+Unity Plugin
-- In Unity plugin select ``Tools → Charon → Troubleshooting → Verbose Logs``.
+   In menu select ``Tools → Charon → Troubleshooting → Verbose Logs``.
-- For CLI and standalone launch just add ``--verbose`` parameter.
+CLI and Standalone
+   Launch with ``--verbose`` parameter.

 Then repeat the action that causes the bug (or the one you want analyzed anyway) and check log file again.

-Example:
+CLI Example:

 .. code-block:: bash

-  Charon.exe SERVE ./gamedata.json --port 8080 --launchDefaultBrowser --verbose
+  Charon.exe SERVER START ./gamedata.json --port 8080 --launchDefaultBrowser --verbose